mbalex99/londor/README.md

-# Londor - Tiny TypeScript Service Based Web Framework
+# Londor - Tiny and Neat Express

 Londor is a nice _little_ service based framework on top of express.
 It's 2 core values
 - Decrease Abstractions
 - Increase Readability
+- It doesn't hide anything from express

 ## Getting Started